Rbfinch/grepq/README.md

 ## Feature set

 - very fast and scales to large FASTQ files
+- IUPAC ambiguity code support
 - gzip support
-- JSON support for pattern file input and `tune` subcommand output, allowing named regex sets and named regex patterns
+- JSON support for pattern file input and `tune` command output, allowing named regex sets and named regex patterns
-- use **predicates** to filter on header field (with regex), minimum sequence length, and minimum total quality score (supports Phred+33 and Phred+64)
+- use **predicates** to filter on header field (using a regex), minimum sequence length, and minimum total quality score (supports Phred+33 and Phred+64)
 - does not match false positives
 - output matched sequences to one of three formats
-- tune your pattern file with the `tune` subcommand
+- tune your pattern file with the `tune` command
-- supports inverted matching with the `inverted` subcommand
+- supports inverted matching with the `inverted` command
 - plays nicely with your unix workflows
 - comprehensive help, examples and testing script